Halium/docs/Distribution.md

 # Reference rootfs

-To make development and porting easier, halium team provides the refrence rootfs which is based on Ubuntu 16.04.
+To make development and porting easier, halium team provides the reference rootfs which is based on Ubuntu 16.04.
 It includes the following,

 - systemd
 - lxc